Professor Norm White discusses criminology and criminal justice

-This major is a good fit for students interested in legal studies, law enforcement at the local, state or federal levels, and working with adults and juveniles in correctional settings, and those pursuing graduate education or a law degree.
+This major is an ideal fit for students interested in legal studies, law enforcement at the local, state or federal levels, working with adults and juveniles in correctional and community settings, and those pursuing graduate education or a law degree.

 SLU has a strong service-learning component.
 Students can embody SLU's Jesuit mission by using the knowledge they gain in the classroom to serve others.
 Students can volunteer at organizations around St. Louis, and SLU collaborates with more than 250 social service agencies where students can explore all the areas of criminology and criminal justice with guidance from seasoned professionals.

-SLU's Criminology and Criminal Justice faculty are nationally recognized as leaders in community engagement with years of professional experience in the field.
-These faculty members have diverse research interests, including:
+Our faculty are nationally recognized as leaders in community engagement with years of professional experience and a wide range of research interests: